NxPKG/khulnasoft-docs/content/stream/faq/index.md

 ### What are the recommended upload settings for video uploads?

-If you are producing a brand new file for Cloudflare Stream, we recommend you use the following settings:
+If you are producing a brand new file for Khulnasoft Stream, we recommend you use the following settings:

 - MP4 containers, AAC audio codec, H264 video codec, 30 or below frames per second
 - moov atom should be at the front of the file (Fast Start)